FabioValtech/react-sms-comparison/README.md

 - only who's observing the actual value gets rerendered
 - requires some insight on how the library work (not immediate to use)

+### Zustand
+- little if no boilerplate (only the stores definition)
+- can work with small store entities (easy to split the stores)
+- deep selector to avoid unnecessary rerenders
+- having big stores will either make you use a lot of spread operators or something like `Immer!` to update the state when accessing nested fields
+- has some Redux vibes but without boilerplates

 ## sNotes // open questions
 - Remix, no sms needed as useLoadData takes care of it ???